 Thinking of moving to California after college?
 Every year, thousands of people with stars in their eyes and a dream in their pocket consider moving to California with no money in the hopes of making it big in show biz.
 Some make it big.
 Hey, we would not know some of our favorite entertainers if they didn’t say “That’s it!
 I’m moving to California!”

-So, whether you want to live the silver screen dream or find employment with a glitzy company in the beautiful state, or you simply just want to be near the perfect waves, this guide will help you make up your mind.
+So, whether you want to live the silver screen dream or find employment with a glitzy company in the beautiful state, or you simply just want to be near the perfect waves, this guide will help you make up your mind about relocation to California.

 What to Know When Moving to California